Drosera Capensis (Cape Sundew) H17 cm | Pot Ø12 cm

 - Family: Droseraceae

-- Watering: regular, substrate constantly moist, demineralized water only
+- Watering: substrate constantly moist, demineralized water only, saucer always supplied

-- Decorative style: Fascinating / Educational / Unique
+- Decorative style: Botanical curiosity / Collection / Educational

-Each plant is unique: the photos show an example of its appearance.
-The intensity of the pink hues and the density of the droplets naturally vary depending on growing conditions and lighting.
+Each plant is unique: the photos show a representative example.
+The intensity of the pink hues and the density of the droplets naturally vary depending on the light and season.

 Your plant, delivered with care